maxtoroq/maxtoroq.github.io/DbExtensions/docs/7/annotations.md

 ComplexPropertyAttribute
 -----------------------
-Use the ComplexPropertyAttribute (starting v6.3) to group columns into a separate type.
+Use the ComplexPropertyAttribute to group columns into a separate type.
 Some ORMs call these objects *value objects*.
 If no name is specified, the property name is used as base name, which is prepended to the column names as defined in the complex type.

 <figure class="code" data-highlight-lines="10 16 19" markdown="1">